Chottcodes/Hamster-Hotel/README.md

 // You can add multiple dates with description.

 // Person who Peer Reviewed your assignment
-Mason Quilon, The website resembles the prototype very well and the responsiveness works well suited for mobile or tablet.
+Mason Quilon, The website resembles the prototype very well and the responsiveness works well suited for mobile or tablet..